iased/price-comparator/README.md

 * Enabling users to find the best buy products by name (with optional brand filtering) to help compare prices effectively regardless of pack size
   * Highlights "value per unit" (e.g., price per kg, price per liter)
   * Allows filtering by product brand
+* Creating and monitoring price alerts
+  * Users can set a target price for a product
+  * The system checks for active discounts and alerts users when the target price is reached

 The data model separates products and discounts for modularity and scalability, while a central service efficiently binds them together for query operations.